 Elmore Memorial Hall Complex

 The Committee of the Elmore Memorial Hall Complex welcomes bookings from groups, clubs, individuals, and businesses.
 The committee is there to ensure your function is a successful one, and that the Hall Complex is utilised to its full potential for the benefit of the community.
 If you are looking for a venue for regular or one-off meetings or events, large or small, we can accommodate you.
-Light refreshments and luncheons for your event are available upon request.
 The Memorial Hall and Supper Room are air-conditioned for your comfort.

 Read more: Elmore Memorial Hall Complex

 Wander down Cardwell Street and learn about some of the historic buildings by reading the Elmore Plaque Project plaques.
 Cardwell Street was named after Rt.
 Hon.
 Edward Cardwell, Secretary of State for the Colonies, 1864.

 Opened in 1870 and originally named Runnymede Railway Station, the station was renamed Elmore Railway Station in 1876. http://vhd.heritagecouncil.vic.gov.au/places/424